OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-17.md

 Though it is planted, will it thrive?
 Will it not completely wither when the east wind strikes it—wither in the bed where it grew?’”

 ## Ezekiel 17:11
-Then the word of the Lord came to me, saying:
+Later, a message from the Lord came to me:

 ## Ezekiel 17:12
 “Say to this rebellious house, ‘Do you not know what these things mean?’
 Say: ‘The king of Babylon came to Jerusalem and took its king and nobles, bringing them to Babylon.